quanterall/guidelines/general-code-guidelines.md

 characteristics when you use them.

-This extends also to user-defined types: "Structs" are named collections of known fields with associated values.
-"Unions" are named collections of cases where each case can carry different data with it.
+This extends also to user-defined types: "Structs" are named collections of known fields with associated values. "(Tagged) Unions" are named collections of cases where each case can carry different data with it.
 Most things fall into combinations of these two general concepts and if you design with that in mind, your ideas are transferrable to most technologies.
 Some of them make using these concepts much easier; it's advisable to use that fact.

 ### Data is the same when it looks the same